 New buildings should reinforce street corners, while enhancing the pedestrian environment.
 Public space at the corner, whether open or enclosed, should be scaled in a manner that allows for pedestrian flow and encourages social interaction.
-To achieve a human scale, these spaces should be well defined and integrated into the overall design of the building.
+To achieve a human scale, these spaces should be well defined and integrated

 Consider: providing seating; incorporating art that engages people; setting back corner entries to facilitate pedestrian flow and allow for good visibility at the intersection.